brycie-boy/The_Cosmos/In The Buddha’s Words An Anthology of Discorces from the Pali Canon Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(blue) - Location 2645
 The Buddhist cosmos is divided into three broad realms—the sense-sphere realm (kāmadhātu), the form realm (rūpadh̄tu ), and the formless realm (arūpadhātu)—each comprising a range of subsidiary planes.

-- Highlight(pink) - In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI.
-Deepening One’s Perspective on the World Location 3221
-...“triple world” of sense-sphere existence, form-sphere existence, and formless existence.

 - Highlight(blue) - Location 2647
 The sense-sphere realm, our realm, is so called because the beings reborn here are strongly driven by sensual desire.